 By Moira Warburton

-(Reporting by Moira Warburton in Toronto; Editing by Giles Elgood)
+($1 = 1.2601 Canadian dollars) (Reporting by Moira Warburton in Vancouver Editing by Chris Reese)